High-occupancy vehicle lane: Gallery

 Standard restrictive traffic sign in the United States.
 The diamond symbol (◊) indicates a preferential-only lane restriction, in this case an HOV with two or more occupants.

+Sign reserving the left lane for HOV, conditional on weekdays from 5:00 a.m. to 10:00 a.m., and from 3:00 p.m. to 7:00 p.m.
+At the time this image was snapped, the restrictions were not in effect.

 California HOV sticker for hybrid electric vehicles (The benefit for non-plug-in hybrids expired on 1 July 2011.)